Multilinear compressive sensing and an application to convolutional linear networks: Stability guarantee

 In this section, we consider errors of different natures.
 We assume that there exists $\overline{L}$ and $L^*\in\NN$, $\overline{\hbf}\in\Mod{\overline{L}}$ and $\hbf^*\in\Mod{L^*}$, such that

 and

 for $\delta$ and $\eta$ typically small.

-Again, this corresponds to existing unknown parameters $\overline \hbf$ that we estimate from a noisy observation $X$, using an inaccurate solution $\hbf^*$ of \eqref{model} (as in \cite{bourrier2014fundamental} where the case $K=1$ is studied).
+Again, this corresponds to existing unknown parameters $\overline \hbf$ that we estimate from a noisy observation $X$, using an inaccurate solution $\hbf^*$ of \cref{model} (as in \cite{bourrier2014fundamental} where the case $K=1$ is studied).
 Otherwise, $\overline \hbf$ and $\hbf^*$ shall be interpreted as different learned parameters; $\delta$ and $\eta$ are the corresponding risks.

-Also, notice that the above hypothesis does not even require \eqref{model} to have a solution.
-Also, algorithms which do not come with a guarantee sometimes manage to reach small $\delta$ and $\eta$ values.
+Notice that the above hypothesis does not even require \cref{model} to have a solution.
+Algorithms which do not come with a guarantee sometimes manage to reach small $\delta$ and $\eta$ values.
 In those cases, the analysis we conduct in this section permits to get the stability guarantee, despite the lack of a guarantee of the algorithm.
-Finally, the hypotheses \eqref{delta} and \eqref{inexact_model} permit to obtain guarantees for algorithms that, instead of minimizing \eqref{model}, minimize an objective function which approximates the one in \eqref{model}.
-This is particularly relevant for machine learning applications when \eqref{model} can be an empirical risk that need to be regularized or is not truely minimized (for instance, when using {\em dropout} \cite{srivastava2014dropout}).
+Finally, the hypotheses \cref{delta}~ and \cref{inexact_model} enable one to obtain guarantees for algorithms that, instead of minimizing \cref{model}, minimize an objective function which approximates the one in \cref{model}.
+This is particularly relevant for machine learning applications when \cref{model} can be an empirical risk that needs to be regularized or is not truely minimized (for instance, when using {\em dropout} \cite{srivastava2014dropout}).

-A necessary and sufficient condition for the identifiability of $\Mod{}$ is stated in Proposition \ref{ident-thm}.
+A necessary and sufficient condition for the identifiability of $\Mod{}$ is stated in \cref{ident-thm}.
 The condition is on the way $\KER{\calA}$ and $P(\Mod{L}) - P(\Mod{L'})$ intersect.
 In order to get a stability guarantee, we need a stronger condition on the geometry of this intersection to hold for every $L$ and $L'\in\NN$.
 This condition is provided in the next definition.

-\begin{defi}{\bf Deep-Null Space Property} Let $\gamma>0$ and $\rho>0$, we say that $\KER{\calA}$ satisfies the {\em \NSPlong~(\NSP)} with respect to the collection of models $\Mod{}$ with constants $(\gamma,\rho)$ if for any $L$ and $L'\in\NN$, any $T\in P(\Mod{L}) - P(\Mod{L'})$ satisfying $\|\calA T\|\leq \rho$ and any $T'\in\KER{\calA}$, we have
+\begin{defi}{\bf Deep-Null Space Property} Let $\gamma>0$ and $\rho>0$.
+We say that $\KER{\calA}$ satisfies the {\em \NSPlong~(\NSP)} with respect to the collection of models $\Mod{}$ with constants $(\gamma,\rho)$ if for any $L$ and $L'\in\NN$, any $T\in P(\Mod{L}) - P(\Mod{L'})$ satisfying $\|\calA T\|\leq \rho$ and any $T'\in\KER{\calA}$, we have

 \end{defi} The \NSP~implies that, for $T\in P(\Mod{L}) - P(\Mod{L'})$ close to $\KER{\calA}$ in the sense that $\|\calA T\|\leq \rho$ we must have, by decomposing $T= T'+T''$, with $T'\in\KER{\calA}$ and $T''$ in its orthogonal complement